tdkeepings/Fashion-Advice/README.md

-# Fashion-Advice
+# Fashion Advice
-Tool to find a CSS selector in a website
+A tool to help you find your style!
+Get it?